-We got great views of the Rundle, Sulphur and Cascade mountains and paused to take wildlife photos.
+We had great views of Rundle, Sulphur and Cascade mountains and paused to take wildlife photos.
 I saw osprey flying to and from their nests and a solitary figure riding a horse along the shoreline.
 Next time, I hope to see a beaver, Canada’s national animal.

 Bucket List Adventures

 For experienced paddlers seeking a multi-day adventure that crosses several lakes, the Jackson-Kinnaird canoe loop in Lakeland Provincial Park near the town of Lac La Biche – 220 km (140 mi) northeast of Edmonton – is perfect.
 We got to try portaging for the first time – transporting the canoe overland to get to the next waterway.
-The only backcountry canoe circuit in Alberta comes complete with campsites along the way and canoe transfer carts to make the trip a bit easier.
-The 38-km (24 mi) circuit includes four different lakes – Jackson, Kinnaird, Blackett and McGuffin – and takes approximately three days to complete.
+The only outback canoe circuit in Alberta comes complete with campsites along the way and canoe transfer carts to make the trip a bit easier.
+The 38 km (24 mi) circuit includes four different lakes – Jackson, Kinnaird, Blackett and McGuffin– and takes approximately three days to complete.